ruanyf/koa-demos/README.md

 << one
 ```

-If deleting a `next()` in a middleware, you will find the execution will not be passed down.
+As a exercise, commenting the line of `next()` in the middleware `two`, you will find the execution will not be passed down.

 ## Demo10: async middleware